IHE/RAD.IRA/input/pagecontent/volume-1.md

 If the Evidence Creator accepted an event initially (i.e., returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-X11](rad-x11.html).

 If the Evidence Creator is grouped with a Content Creator to publish content events to a reporting session, then it shall publish events using at least one FHIR resource.
-The Evidence Creator is highly recommended to publish events using one or more of the following FHIR resources that are expected to be useful in reporting:
+The Evidence Creator is expected to publish events using one or more of the following FHIR resources that are expected to be useful in reporting:

 - `ImagingSelection`: image / series references and simple annotations such as bounding boxes
 - `Observation`: measurements and annotations